rgbaldov/amdev/tech_robot.md

 # TECHNICAL COMPETENCY IN BASIC INDUSTRIAL ROBOTICS
 *Prepared by: Renann G. Baldovino, PhD & Richard Josiah C. Tan Ai, MSc*

-*Department of Manufacturing Engineering & Management*

-*De La Salle University*
+*Department of Manufacturing Engineering & Management, De La Salle University*

 ## 1. Module Overview
 This module introduces learners to the **principles, operation, and applications of industrial robotics**.
 It emphasizes hands-on skills, safety awareness, and foundational knowledge to prepare participants for real-world industrial environments.